LambdaTest/node-rest-client/README.md

 - `lambdaCredentials`: credentials for all requests.
   - `username`: The username for the LambdaTest account.
   - `accessKey`: The accessKey for the LambdaTest account.
+  - `logFile`: You can provide a specific path to log file.If you won't provide a path then the logs would be saved in your present working directory by the filename: lambda_api.log

 Build Object
 This object is dedicated to help you perform any operation on your test builds.